will-s-205/login/README.md

 App created as a part of efforts to learn and practice React, TS, API, MongoDB
 ## Learned and practiced
 * Building apps with React and Typescript
-* Signing-Up and Signin-In functionality
+* Signing-Up and Signing-In functionality
 * Using MongoDB/Mongoose
 * Using API verbs